Seven of Wands

 You may be uncertain on how you see yourself or your inner path forward.
 This is probably because of external criticism rather than you being right or wrong.
 Remember that your mind is your own space and your core beliefs are a major part of any success so far, and always worth defending!

-A fear of talking risks and especially a fear of failure or being challenged by others is preventing you making the most of your wealth, or even of making any decisions regarding investment.
+A fear of taking risks and especially a fear of failure or being challenged by others is preventing you from making the most of your wealth, or even of making any decisions regarding investment.

 This cycle of fear needs to be broken so you can move forward.